artefactory/artefactory-connectors-kit/nck/readers/README.md

 |`--twitter-end-date`|End date of the period to request (format: YYYY-MM-DD).|
 |`--twitter-add-request-date-to-report`|If set to *True* (default: *False*), the date on which the request is made will appear on each report record.|

 If you need any further information, the documentation of Twitter Ads API can be found [here](https://developer.twitter.com/en/docs/ads/general/overview).
+To get a better understanding of **Twitter Ads Hierrarchy and Terminology**, we advise you to have a look at [this page](https://developer.twitter.com/en/docs/tutorials/ads-api-hierarchy-terminology).

 ## Yandex Readers